 For some, Google Ad Words can generate serious money.
 You’ll help your client chose the right words to maximize Ad Words dollars.

 You can submit press releases to press release websites.

 Writing and Editing

 The virtual assistant world is wide open.
+With so many possible virtual assistant services jobs out there, it may be hard to choose just a handful to start with.
 There are as many tasks available as there are those who have business needs that must be met.

-If you’re a VA, what services do you offer?
+If you’re a VA, what Virtual assistant services jobs do you offer?